Plasma Treatment Systems

 What is Plasma Treatment?

-Atmospheric plasma treatment is a unique technology for surface treatment in electronic assembly, Nano-Cleaning, Removal of Organic Contaminants, Surface Activation/Modification, Surface Ablation and Etching, Hydrophiling, Passivation, Hydrophobing, and Biocompatibility of almost all materials – composites, plastics, metals, glass, cardboard, textiles, etc. With ANDA plasma technology, plasma surface treatment can be inserted inline with fluid dispensing or selective conformal coating.
-ANDA also offers vacuum plasma for thin film chemical deposition coating.
+Atmospheric plasma treatment is a unique technology for surface treatment in electronic assembly, Nano-Cleaning, Removal of Organic Contaminants, Surface Activation/Modification, Surface Ablation and Etching, Hydrophiling, Passivation, Hydrophobing, and Biocompatibility of almost all materials – composites, plastics, metals, glass, cardboard, textiles, etc. With ETS plasma technology, plasma surface treatment can be inserted inline with fluid dispensing or selective conformal coating.
+ETS also offers vacuum plasma for thin film chemical deposition coating.

 By means of a high-voltage discharge (5–20 kV, 10–100 kHz) a pulsed electric arc is generated.
 A process gas, usually clean, dry compressed air flowing past this discharge section, is excited and converted to the plasma state.
 This plasma then passes through a jet nozzle to arrive on the surface of the material to be treated.
 The plasma nozzle is at earth potential and in this way largely holds back potential-carrying parts of the plasma stream.
 In addition, it determines the geometry of the emergent beam.Since Plasma is produced under a high voltage discharge environment an ordinary plasma nozzle exhibits blow out or arcing at the tip which may contact the electronic assembly resulting in damage to sensitive components.
 ANDA Plasma treatment nozzles offer a “current absorption loop” to eliminate the high voltage arc at the discharge cavity and safely treat sensitive electronics.